Skip to main content

 Requesting Representation at a Meeting

-There are times when you may be invited to attend a meeting with the University where it may be worthwhile taking a representative from the Students’ Union with you.
+There are times when you may be invited to attend a meeting with the University where it may be worthwhile taking a sabbatical officer from the Students’ Union along with you for support.

-This service is subject to availability and when you make your request, the adviser will first discuss your case with you to establish whether it would help for someone to attend the meeting with you.
+This service is subject to availability and we ask for a few working days notice.
+When you make your request, the adviser will first discuss your case with you to establish whether it would help for someone to attend the meeting with you.
 This will usually be the case where the matter is not straightforward, of a serious nature, or another scenario where the adviser feels that it may help your case for someone to attend with you.

 Meeting Support